stephsuber/renci-website/src/content/news/features/2006/10/18_renci-duke-to-present-first-hastac-international-conference/index.md

 tags:
     ["Arts","Humanities","Humanities, Arts, Science and Technology Advanced Collaboratory (HASTAC)"]
 ---
-The Humanities, Arts, Science and Technology Advanced Collaboratory (HASTAC, pronounced “haystack”) will hold its first international conference April 19 – 21, 2007, in Durham, NC.
+The Humanities, Arts, Science and Technology Advanced Collaboratory (HASTAC, pronounced "haystack") will hold its first international conference April 19 – 21, 2007, in Durham, NC.

-The conference, titled <em>Electronic Techtonics: Thinking at the Interface</em>, will be one of the culminating events of HASTAC’s In|Formation Year, which began last June and runs through May 2007.
-In|Formation Year events include a series of networked discussions, lectures and performances hosted by HASTAC member institutions that highlight the human and humane dimensions of advanced technology. <!--more-->
+The conference, titled <em>Electronic Techtonics: Thinking at the Interface</em>, will be one of the culminating events of HASTAC's In|Formation Year, which began last June and runs through May 2007.
+In|Formation Year events include a series of networked discussions, lectures and performances hosted by HASTAC member institutions that highlight the human and humane dimensions of advanced technology.

 The <em>Electronic Techtonics</em> international conference is co-sponsored by HASTAC members Duke University in Durham and the Renaissance Computing Institute (RENCI) in Chapel Hill, NC.